 Kirsten Dunst starred in when she was a teenager.
-The movie about cheerleading earned $70 million.
-The movie is about a very upbeat cheerleader dealing with the politics of cheering her best.
-The sleeper hit movie has several sequels never matching the original, which is now a Broadway musical.
+The cheerleading movie earned $70 million.
+It is about a very upbeat cheerleader dealing with the politics of cheering her best.
+The sleeper hit movie has several sequels that never match the original, which is now a Broadway musical.
 Bring It On

 Little Miss Sunshine

-Little Miss Sunshine was originally released in seven theaters.
-The sleeper hit movie took off and generated half a million dollars in its first week, making that a total of 200 million with plenty of Academy Award nominations and wins.
+Released in seven theaters, Little Miss Sunshine became a sleeper hit movie.
+It took off and generated half a million dollars in its first week, making a total of 200 million with plenty of Academy Award nominations and wins.

 Which Movie is Your Favorite Sleeper Hit?

 Paranormal Activity is a filmmaker’s fairytale.
-The movie only cost $15, 000 to make.
+The movie only cost $15, 000 to make and grossed 100 million.
 Quickly, it became a super hit with sequels to follow.
-The movie grossed 100 million.
-People do walk out of the movie theater before it is over, not because it was a bad movie, because the movie was too scary.
+People do walk out of the movie theater before it is over, not because it was a bad movie because the movie was too scary.

 The Blair Witch Project

 In 1999, another crazy and low-grade sleeper hit was The Blair Witch Project.
-The beginning of the movie was good, but it got worse and worse.
-Still, the public came out in droves, and the simple but scary movie made millions.
+The beginning of the movie is good, but it got worse and worse.
+Still, the public came out in droves, and the cheesy but scary movie made millions.